 One can observe that based on the file alphabetical order we can see the files organized.
 Sample output is given below.

-Files and directories with timestamp and reverse timestamp:
+Files and directories with the timestamp and reverse timestamp:

 For displaying the files and directories based on timestamp, we can use “-t” option with ls command.